Claude Barthélemy (footballer)

 Claude Barthélemy (9 May 1945 – 6 April 2020) was a Haitian footballer who played at both professional and international levels as a striker.
 He played for AS Capoise between 1961 and 1964, then joined Racing Club Haitien until 1967, and played one season for the Detroit Cougars in 1968.
 He played for the national team between 1965 and 1977, including two games at the 1974 FIFA World Cup.

 Barthélemy died in 2020 in New Jersey.

 Career

 Professional

 Barthélemy spent time in the North American Soccer League with the Detroit Cougars.

 International

-Barthélemy also represented the Haitian national team at international level, and participated at the 1974 FIFA World Cup as well as 1970 and 1974 World Cup qualifying.
+Barthélemy also represented the Haitian national team at the international level, and participated in the 1974 FIFA World Cup as well as 1970 and 1974 World Cup qualifying.